 We are a clinical-stage microbiome therapeutics company leveraging our Human-First Discovery platform to develop a novel class of orally administered biological drugs.
 The microbiome consists of trillions of microbes that live symbiotically in and on every human and are essential to our health.
 When key microbes are lost, the resulting dysbiosis can increase susceptibility to immune disorders, infections, neurological conditions, cancer and other serious diseases.
 We are developing novel therapeutics designed to deliver missing microbes and their clinically relevant biochemical functions to correct dysbiosis and the diseases that emerge from it.
 Our Human-First Discovery platform uses reverse translation to identify diseases of dysbiosis and to design microbiome therapeutics that address them.
-We believe that our differentiated platform, rich pipeline and the broad therapeutic potential of this new field of medicine position us to transform care for a wide range of unmet medical needs.
+We believe that our differentiated platform and pipeline and the broad therapeutic potential of this new field of medicine position us to transform care for a wide range of unmet medical needs.

 Our lead product candidate, CP101, is an orally administered complete microbiome therapeutic in development for the prevention of recurrent Clostridioides difficile infection, or CDI.
-In June 2020, we reported positive topline data from our Phase 2 placebo-controlled clinical trial of CP101 for the prevention of recurrent CDI, which we refer to as the PRISM3 trial, and in November 2021, we reported positive topline data from our open-label, Phase 2 clinical trial of CP101 for the prevention of recurrent CDI, which we refer to as the PRISM4 trial.
-We have designed a Phase 3 clinical trial, which we refer to as the PRISM4 trial, to serve as our second pivotal trial of CP101 for the prevention of recurrent CDI.
-On March 1, 2022, we announced that enrollment in PRISM4 was paused following receipt of a clinical hold letter on February 24, 2022 from the U.S. Food and Drug Administration, or the FDA, in connection with our investigational new drug application, or IND, for CP101, requesting additional information regarding our SARS-CoV-2 donor screening procedures and associated informed consent language.
-On April 27, 2022, the FDA removed the clinical hold.
-We expect to proceed with enrollment in PRISM4 in the second half of this year after we complete certain manufacturing activities and quality system updates related to the recently resolved clinical hold, and subject to the FDA's feedback on the validation package for one of our release tests and a PRISM4 protocol amendment.
+In June 2020, we reported positive topline data from our Phase 2 placebo-controlled clinical trial of CP101 for the prevention of recurrent CDI, which we refer to as the PRISM3 trial, and in November 2021, we reported positive topline data from our open-label, Phase 2 clinical trial of CP101 for the prevention of recurrent CDI, which we refer to as the PRISM4 trial, which is designed to serve as our second pivotal trial of CP101 for the prevention of recurrent CDI.
 We anticipate that topline data from PRISM4 will be available in the first half of 2024.
+In an effort to accelerate our timeline to topline PRISM4 data and conserve capital, we are evaluating possible modifications to PRISM4 for future discussion with the FDA, such as a reduction in the size of the randomized portion of the trial, an approach that may be informed in part by regulatory insights from a recent FDA advisory committee meeting for an enema-based microbiome product candidate.
+We also expect to allow direct entry into the open-label portion of PRISM4 following completion of enrollment in the randomized portion of the trial in order to help satisfy the FDA's requirements regarding the safety database for CP101.